 - Quiet and Quick: An electric car is very quiet and very smooth.
 EVs are built with high torque (axle-twisting power) allowing full acceleration in just a few seconds.

 Incentives for Electric Vehicles

 PWP Electric Vehicle Incentive: To offset higher electric bills due to charging EVs at home, Pasadena Water and Power offers free LED lights when you purchase or lease an Electric Vehicle.
 Replacing inefficient lighting with LEDs is a fast and easy way to save energy at home.

 PWP EV Charger Incentive: PWP will provide a rebate to customers who purchase and install a qualifying EV charging station.
 Portable 240V charging stations may also qualify for this incentive.

-Carpool Lane Sticker Qualifying PEV and Plug-In Hybrid EV owners are eligible to ride in the high occupancy vehicle (HOV) lane by obtaining a Clean Air Vehicle (CAV) sticker.
+Carpool Lane Sticker: Qualifying PEV and Plug-In Hybrid EV owners are eligible to ride in the high occupancy vehicle (HOV) lane by obtaining a Clean Air Vehicle (CAV) sticker.
 A limited number of “Green Stickers” are available for plug in hybrids, and an unlimited number of “White Stickers” are available for electric-only vehicles.
-Apply through the California DMV.

 Ride for Free in Toll Lanes: Vehicles displaying a DMV-issued white or green CAV sticker may be able to use ExpressLanes toll-free with a switchable FasTrak Flex on the “3+ person carpool” setting.